ava-labs/subnet-evm/plugin/evm/config/config.md

 ### State Sync

+> **Note:** If state-sync is enabled, the peer will download chain state from peers up to a recent block near tip, then proceed with normal bootstrapping.
+Please note that if you need historical data, state sync isn't the right option.
+However, it is sufficient if you are just running a validator.

 | Option | Type | Description | Default |
 |--------|------|-------------|---------|
 | `state-sync-enabled` | bool | Enable state sync | `false` |